 If you die leaving no eligible survivors, your beneficiary will be paid a lump sum equal to the excess, if any, of your accumulated contributions with interest less all pension payments made, including survivor's benefits.
-You may designate a beneficiary by completing an Actuarial (P-1) form.
-This form should be updated to reflect any changes in your marital status or dependent children.
+You may designate a beneficiary by completing an Contributory Designation / Change of Beneficiary (BEN-1) form.
 If there is no designated beneficiary, the sum will be paid to your estate.

 At the beginning of your retirement, you will be / were asked to complete a Burial Benefit Designation/Change of Beneficiary form to designate a beneficiary to receive a burial benefit payment of $7,000.
 This is not a life insurance policy.
 It has no policy number and no cash value during your lifetime.
 This sum will be payable to the designated beneficiary upon your death.

 Please be aware that that this is a taxable benefit to whomever you name as beneficiary.

 The beneficiary will have the right to take the monies in several different ways.
 The beneficiary may choose to take the monies as a cash payment or to assign the monies to a funeral home.
 Both of these options create a taxable event for the beneficiary.
 The beneficiary will receive tax form 1099R and be required to claim the monies on their income tax return as taxable income.
 The beneficiary has the option to avoid a taxable event by rolling monies over to an IRA or other eligible plan.
 If a spouse is the named beneficiary, the monies can be rolled into a traditional IRA or any other plan that will accept them.
 If anyone other than a spouse is named beneficiary, they are limited to rolling the monies only to an Inherited (or Beneficiary) IRA.

 If you have named a beneficiary only so that person can use the burial benefit monies to pay funeral expenses, please be aware the release of these monies will create a taxable event for that person.